MICKAI

 Where this sits

 Mickai is the sovereign AI operating system.
-Twenty-one filed UK patent applications.
-Six hundred and seventy-five cryptographically signed claims.
-Sole inventor Micky Irons.
-Application reference UK00004373277.
+Thirty-one filed UK patent applications.
+Nine hundred and fourteen cryptographically signed claims.
+UK IPO public register, GB2607309.8 to GB2610422.4.
 The multi-brain cooperative intelligence pattern (Patent 06) is what makes Mickai sovereign in practice rather than sovereign-themed.
 The full brain index is at mickai.co.uk/brains.
 Mickai is held privately by its founder; the engagement model is direct.

 Sources